trujilloRJ/personal_blog/content/posts/kf-tuning.md

 - and \\( \bold{I_{n_x}} \\) is the identity matrix for the dimension of the state, \\( n_x = 5 \\), in the specific case of CTRV.

-An important note is that using the Jacobian, the EKF is aproximating the non-linear function using only the first order term of the Taylor series expansion.
+An important note is that using the Jacobian, the EKF is aproximating the nonlinear function using only the first order term of the Taylor series expansion.
 Other, more accurate, implementations of the EKF, incorporates higher order terms (REFERENCE) but its implementation is unfeasible for most practical systems.

 #### UKF

 The UKF tackles nonlinearity in a totally different way.
-Instead of trying to approximate the non-linear system, it uses a method called the Unscented Transform (UT).
+Instead of trying to approximate the nonlinear system, it uses a method called the Unscented Transform (UT).
 This involves picking a set of special points, called sigma points, to represent the spread of possible states.
-These points are propagated through the non-linear function, and from the results, the UKF estimates the new mean and covariance based on those transformed points.
+These points are propagated through the nonlinear function, and from the results, the UKF estimates the new mean and covariance based on those transformed points.

 Instead of jumping directly into the UKF equations, it is convenient to first go through the Unscented Transform.
-In this context, the UT can be defined as an operation that takes as input the state mean \\( \bold{x_k} \\), covariance \\( \bold{P_k} \\) and the non-linear function \\( f \\).
-Then, the UT estimates the mean \\( \bold{y_m} \\) and covariance \\( \bold{P_y} \\) of the resulting distribution after passing the state through the non-linear function.
+In this context, the UT can be defined as an operation that takes as input the state mean \\( \bold{x_k} \\), covariance \\( \bold{P_k} \\) and the nonlinear function \\( f \\).
+Then, the UT estimates the mean \\( \bold{y_m} \\) and covariance \\( \bold{P_y} \\) of the resulting distribution after passing the state through the nonlinear function.
 In addition, the propagated sigma points \\( \mathcal{Y} \\) are also of interest for UKF.

 $$ (\bold{y_m},\bold{P_y}, \mathcal{Y}) = UT(f, \bold{x_k}, \bold{P_k}) $$